Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - **Snippets _CAN NOT_ use any external modules**.
 Only the modules and function inbuilt in `python 3.6` shall be used.
 - **Snippet code** must be enclosed inside ` ```python ` and ` ``` `.
   - Remember to start your snippet's code on a new line below the opening backticks.
-  - Please follow [This Style Guide](https://www.python.org/dev/peps/pep-0008/) for your code.
+  - Please follow [This Style Guide](https://www.python.org/dev/peps/pep-0008/) for your code.(Though it doen't matter much as your code is automatically prettified)
   - Try to keep your snippets' code short and to the point.
 Use modern techniques and features.
 Make sure to test your code before submitting.
   - All snippets must be followed by one (more if necessary) test case after the code, in a new block enclosed inside ` ```python ` and ` ``` `.
 The syntax for this is `myFunction('testInput') # 'testOutput'`.
 Use multiline examples only if necessary.
   - Try to make your function name unique, so that it does not conflict with existing snippets.